Skip to main content

 import pytest

-from definable.agents import Agent, MockModel, create_test_agent
+from definable.agent import Agent, MockModel, create_test_agent

-from definable.tools import tool
+from definable.tool.decorator import tool

 @tool